Baker Mayfield Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- In seven matchups against the Bengals, Mayfield averaged 249.6 passing yards per game, 38.1 yards above his over/under in Sunday's game.
+- Mayfield's 249.6 passing yards per game in seven matchups against the Bengals are 38.1 more yards than his over/under in Sunday's game.

-- This week Mayfield will face the NFL's 27th-ranked pass defense (270.1 yards allowed per game).
+- The Bengals have the NFL's 27th-ranked pass defense this season, allowing 270.1 yards per game through the air.

-- The Bengals' defense is 15th in the league, conceding 1.5 passing touchdowns per game.
+- The Bengals have conceded 24 passing TDs this season (1.5 per game), ranking them 15th among NFL defenses.

 Recent Performances

-- Last week against the Steelers, Mayfield went 16-for-38 (42.1 percent) for 185 yards, while throwing two touchdowns and two interceptions.
+- In last week's matchup with the Steelers, Mayfield completed 42.1% of his passes for 185 yards, while tossing two touchdowns with two interceptions.

-- He added two carries for 16 yards, averaging eight yards per attempt.
+- He also tacked on 16 yards on two carries, averaging eight yards per carry without a touchdown.

-- Mayfield has racked up 407 passing yards (135.7 per game) and has a 50% completion percentage this year (37-of-74) while throwing four touchdowns and six interceptions over his last three games.
+- Mayfield has thrown for 407 passing yards over his last three games (135.7 per game) and has a 50% completion percentage (37-of-74), throwing four touchdown passes with six interceptions.

 Mayfield's Cleveland Teammates